What taxes do landlords pay?

 For full information, visit the Welsh Government website.

-Scotland: Land and Buildings Transaction Tax (LBTT) In Scotland, an Additional Dwelling Supplement is charged at six per cent of the total purchase price.
+Scotland: Land and Buildings Transaction Tax (LBTT) In Scotland, an Additional Dwelling Supplement is charged at eight per cent of the total purchase price.
+This was increased from six per cent in the Government’s 2025-26 Scottish Budget and applied to all contracts entered into from 5 December 2024.

 The return must be lodged and payment made within 30 days of completion, which can be done via the Revenue Scotland online portal.